findy-network/agency-demo/README.md

 ## ✨ Hi there!

-Welcome to the repository of Animo's Self-Sovereign identity demo.
+Welcome to the repository of Findy Agency's Self-Sovereign identity demo.
 This interactive app demonstrates the use of verifiable credentials.
-This demo is built using [Aries Framework Javascript (AFJ)](https://github.com/hyperledger/aries-framework-javascript).
-AFJ is a framework written in TypeScript for building SSI Agents and DIDComm services.
-This demo uses the REST API, which is part of the [Aries Framework JavaScript Extensions](https://github.com/hyperledger/aries-framework-javascript-ext) repository.
+This demo is built using [Findy Agency](https://findy-network.github.io).
+Findy Agency is a multitenant SSI agency.
+This demo is based on [Animo's]((https://animo.id)) similar demo for Aries Javascript Framework functionality.

 ## 🛠️ Usage